Ron-Ash/DockerCourse/README.md

 5. run `sudo ssh ubuntu@<ip-address> -i multipass-ssh-key -o StrictHostKeyChecking=no -L 8080:<ip-address>:80` to connect port `8080` of host machine (localhost) to port `80` of `nodeX`.

 Note that this was tested using `apache2`, achieved by running `sudo apt update; sudo apt install apache2; sudo systemctl start apache2` inside `nodeX` (through either `sudo ssh ubuntu@<ip-address> -i multipass-ssh-key -o StrictHostKeyChecking=no` or `multipass shell nodeX`)

+### Secrets Storage

+As of Docker 1.13.0 Swarm Raft DB is encrypted on disk, only stored on disk on Manager nodes (Default is Managers and Workers "control plane" TLS + Mutual Auth).
+Secrets ar efirst stored in Swarm, and then assigned to a Service(s).
+These look like files in container but are actually in-memory filesystem (`/run/secrets/<secret_alias>`).
+Local docker-compose can use file-based secrets, but is not secure.

 ## Kubernetes